Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "Montego Bay has experienced a rise in crime in recent years.
 Tourists have been warned to exercise caution when visiting the area, as there have been reports of robberies, muggings, and other violent crimes.
 The Jamaican government has taken steps to address the issue, such as increasing police presence in the area and implementing a curfew for minors.
-Despite these efforts, it is still important for visitors to remain vigilant and aware of their surroundings," wrote one member in Montego Bay.
+Despite these efforts, it is still important for visitors to remain vigilant and aware of their surroundings," explained one expat living in Montego Bay, Jamaica.

 Is there a lot of diversity?
 Are people in Montego Bay accepting of differences?